appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 Messages serve as input interactions between the user and the model.
 You can create multiple messages of each type to make your conversation just the way you want.
 In the **Roles** parameter, you can select either `Human` or `Assistant`.
 In the **Content** property, add:

 * **Assistant**: It serves as a means to provide additional context, set guidelines, or convey the overall objective of the task.
-It helps shape the behavior of the model's responses.
-For example, you can use the system message to give personality to the responses or add task-specific instructions.
-For example, you can set `Assistant` as:
+It helps shape the behavior of the model's responses, like:

 <dd>